- Cycle to harbor towns on Brač and enjoy the island's incredible swimming

 Welcome to Croatia!

-Grohote is an excellent place to enjoy some of the island's traditional products.
+Grohote is an excellent place to enjoy some of the island's conventional products.
 Stop into a restaurant or café to taste local seafood, oils, olives, pasta dishes, and honey.
 End your meal as the locals do, with a taste of Croatian rakija, a traditional fruit brandy.
 You'll then head back to Stomorska for the night.

 Route: Stomorska - Donje Selo - Stomorska